jamf/Notifier/README.md

 ### Re-signing
 Notifier is made up of three applications, the enclosing Notifier.app & the sub apps with one used to post Alert notifications & another Banner notifications.

-As such, all three will need to be re-signed with your developer certificate & it worth making sure this is all compile-able before proceeding.
+As such, all three will need to be re-signed with your developer certificate & it is worth making sure this is all compile-able before proceeding.

 See [this guide](https://help.apple.com/xcode/mac/current/#/dev23aab79b4), for where to change the signing identity per app.